ArminOonk/Life/readme.md

 How to build
 ------------

-Use the make file.
-When trying to do it manually: cc prog.c -o prog -Wall -pedantic -std=c99  -O2 -lncurses
+Use the make file or when trying to do it manually: cc prog.c -o prog -Wall -pedantic -std=c99  -O2 -lncurses

 This entry depends on ncurses